realpython/python-guide/docs/scenarios/web.rst

 ------

-`Django <http://www.djangoproject.com>`_ is a "batteries included" web application framework.
+`Django <http://www.djangoproject.com>`_ is a "batteries included" web application framework, and is an excellent choice for creating content-oriented websites.
 By providing many utilities and patterns out of the box, Django aims to make it possible to build complex, database-backed web applications quickly, while encouraging best practices in code written using it.

 Django has a large and active community, and many pre-built `re-usable modules <http://djangopackages.com/>`_ that can be incorporated into a new